microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 This framework is a cycle – there is no start and end.
 Set up milestones and monitor progress regularly.
 Having direct dialogue with maintainers, projects and being a part of communities is even better.
 We encourage this always.

 [GitHub has an awesome new toolkit for organizing and tracking investment](https://github.com/sboysel/open-source-funding-toolkit).
 This can help with impact tracking but also help tell a story of ‘funding open source’ for your company which is a whole other challenge.
-There’s also a CHAOSS working group for the purpose of collaborating on ‘investment impact’.
+There’s also a [CHAOSS working group for the purpose of collaborating with other OSPOs](https://github.com/chaoss/wg-ospo).

 ### Remember :boat:
 Unless agreed-up in something like a service-agreement, no investment in open source equates to obligation of that project to treat you/your company differently than any other member of the community.
 Lift all boats.